Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/02_pioreactor_20ml_v1.0_to_v1.1/04-pioreactor-reassembly.md

 1. Flip over the assembly.
 2. Insert the 10mm screw into the hole under the button extension.
 3. Place <Highlight color={colors.red}>one finger behind the extension</Highlight> and <Highlight color={colors.magenta}>apply force and torque</Highlight> with the other hand until the screw is secure in the hole.
 Once established, a screwdriver can finish the job.
 Tighten until you feel resistance.
+Don't over-tighten!

 </AssemblyInstructionBlock>